Govin25/QuizMaster/docs/docs/user-guide/authentication.md

 ### Forgot Password

 :::warning
-QuizMaster currently does not have a password reset feature.
+Quainy currently does not have a password reset feature.
 If you forget your password, you'll need to create a new account.
 :::

 ### Session Expired